netsec-ethz/rains/DESIGN-MISSING-PUBLICKEY.md

 ## Pending signature callback function
 Depending on the answer the server receives as a response to the query it handles the pending section differently.
-It first removes the token from the active token cache.
+It first removes the token from the active token cache and sets the value of a map which is keyed by the token to the number of assertions containing a delegation object.
 It then checks if the sections are still valid.
 If that the case, it processes the section according to the following cases where the token on the msg matches the one of the sent query:
 - Assertion with one or several objects, containing the key(s):
   1. Add all pending sections to the normal queue.
     \+ Use the same process, no special case, less complexity